mar0111/mar0111/README.md

 + I am a computer science student who is interested in mobile and web based programming.
 I am also learning Linux at a steady pace. :computer:

++ I am also slowly learning how to speak Turkish :worried:

 + This my 1st attempt at drafting my profile 'cause I'm in a hurry at the moment, sorry, God bless. :church:

++ Jesus is good all the time :heart: